s-shemmee/Dictionary-React-App/README.md

 - Clone the repository or download the source code.
 - Open the project in your preferred code editor.
 - Run  `npm install` to install the necessary dependencies.
-- Replace the API key in the code with your SheCodes Weather API key.
 - Run `npm start` to start the development server.
 - Open your browser and navigate to `http://localhost:3000` to use the app.

 To use the app, simply type a word in the search bar to retrieve its definitions, synonyms, antonyms, and example sentences.

 # Demo
-A live demo of the React Weather App is available at [LINK TO LIVE DEMO](https://dictionary-react-app-kohl.vercel.app).
+A live demo of the React Dictionary App is available at [LINK TO LIVE DEMO](https://dictionary-react-app-kohl.vercel.app).

 # Credits
-- The weather app was created by [s-shemmee](https://github.com/s-shemmee) .
+- The dictionary app was created by [s-shemmee](https://github.com/s-shemmee) .
 - The app uses the [Free Dictionary API](https://dictionaryapi.dev) for word information and the [Pexels API](https://www.pexels.com/api/documentation/) for images.

 # License